tanvi355/makesmatheasy-documentation/docs/Graphs_and_Shapes.md

   - Rhombus
   - Kite
   - Trapezium
   - And all shapes concept table

-## 3-D SHapes Inscribed
+## 3-D Shapes Inscribed
 - In geometry, an inscribed planar shape or solid is one that is enclosed by and "fits snugly" inside another geometric shape or solid.
 To say that "figure F is inscribed in figure G" means precisely the same thing as "figure G is circumscribed about figure F".
 - A circle or ellipse inscribed in a convex polygon (or a sphere or ellipsoid inscribed in a convex polyhedron) is tangent to every side or face of the outer figure (but see Inscribed sphere for semantic variants).
 A polygon inscribed in a circle, ellipse, or polygon (or a polyhedron inscribed in a sphere, ellipsoid, or polyhedron) has each vertex on the outer figure; if the outer figure is a polygon or polyhedron, there must be a vertex of the inscribed polygon or polyhedron on each side of the outer figure.
 - An inscribed figure is not necessarily unique in orientation; this can easily be seen, for example, when the given outer figure is a circle, in which case a rotation of an inscribed figure gives another inscribed figure that is congruent to the original one.
 - Familiar examples of inscribed figures include circles inscribed in triangles or regular polygons, and triangles or regular polygons inscribed in circles.
 - A circle inscribed in any polygon is called its incircle, in which case the polygon is said to be a tangential polygon.
 - A polygon inscribed in a circle is said to be a cyclic polygon, and the circle is said to be its circumscribed circle or circumcircle.
 - The inradius or filling radius of a given outer figure is the radius of the inscribed circle or sphere, if it exists.
 - The definition given above assumes that the objects concerned are embedded in two- or three-dimensional Euclidean space, but can easily be generalized to higher dimensions and other metric spaces.